Hensley Henson: Durham

 The best-known anecdote of Henson, according to Chadwick, comes from his time at Durham.
-Cosmo Lang complained that his portrait by Orpen "makes me look proud, pompous and prelatical", to which Henson responded, "And to which of those epithets does your Grace take exception?"
-Grimley remarks that on occasion each of those unflattering adjectives applied just as much to Henson.
+Archbishop Lang complained that his portrait by William Orpen "makes me look proud, pompous and prelatical", to which Henson responded, "And may I ask Your Grace to which of these epithets Your Grace has taken exception?"
+(Grimley remarks that on occasion each of those unflattering adjectives applied just as much to Henson.)
 Nonetheless, Henson ranked Lang "among the greater figures of ecclesiastical history".

-The most conspicuous cause with which Henson was involved during his time at Durham was, in Anglican terms, of national—and even international—rather than diocesan concern.
-As a broad churchman he gave strong support in the mid-1920s to the major revision and modernising of the Book of Common Prayer, the Church of England's liturgical book that had been largely unchanged since 1662, in its proposed 1927 and 1928 editions.
-The evangelical wing of the church opposed the revision, which some low-church factions dubbed "popish".
-Henson, now on the same side as the Anglo-Catholics with whom he had early been in bitter dispute, called the opposition "the Protestant underworld".
+The most conspicuous cause with which Henson was involved during his time at Durham was, in Anglican terms, of national – and even international – rather than diocesan concern.
+As a broad churchman he gave strong support in the mid-1920s to the major revision and modernising of the Book of Common Prayer, the Church of England's liturgical book – largely unchanged since 1662 – in its proposed 1927 and 1928 editions.
+The evangelical wing of the Church opposed the revision, which some low-church factions dubbed "popish".
+Henson, now on the same side as the Anglo-Catholics with whom he had earlier been in bitter dispute, called the opposition "the Protestant underworld".
 Despite the clear majority of clergy and laity in favour of the revision, the House of Commons refused to authorise it, and voted it down in 1927 and again in 1928.
 Henson's colleague Cyril Garbett wrote that the Commons had "made it plain that the Church does not possess full spiritual freedom to determine its worship".
-The church instituted damage limitation measures by permitting parishes to use the new unauthorised text where there was a local consensus to do so, but Henson was horrified at what he saw as Parliament's betrayal of its duty to preside impartially over the governance of the church, giving in to pressure from what he termed "an army of illiterates".
+The Church instituted damage-limitation measures by permitting parishes to use the new unauthorised text where there was a local consensus to do so, but Henson was horrified at what he saw as Parliament's betrayal of its duty to preside impartially over the governance of the Church, giving in to pressure from what he termed "an army of illiterates".

 Together with the suspicions he had started to harbour that a socialist government might misuse ecclesiastical patronage, the Prayer Book debacle turned Henson from a strong proponent of establishment to its best-known critic.
 He spent much time and energy fruitlessly campaigning for disestablishment.
 He was, as he had often been earlier in his career, an isolated figure.
 Few of his colleagues agreed with him, even those dismayed by the parliamentary vote.